Burial Costs in Wisconsin (2026)

 The most affordable burial options in Wisconsin include: direct burial (no viewing or ceremony, body buried shortly after death) which eliminates embalming and facility costs; green or natural burial using a biodegradable container and no embalming, available at select Wisconsin cemeteries; and purchasing a casket from an independent retailer rather than the funeral home, which can save 50-70% on casket costs alone.
 See our affordable funeral options guide for more strategies.

-How do I compare cemetery costs in Wisconsin?
+How do cemetery prices differ across Wisconsin?

 Is green burial available in Wisconsin?